Punctured logarithmic maps: The perfect obstruction theory

 where the square formed by $Y_T,T,S$ and $Y$ is cartesian.
 Thus we are interested in lifting the map $Y\to W$ to $V$ fiberwise relative to $S$.
 We endow $M$ with the log structure making the morphism $M\to S$ strict.
 The pull-back of $Y$ to $M$ defines the universal domain $\pi:Y_M\to M$.
 We have the following $2$-commutative diagram of stacks

-In the main application, with $Y \to S$ the family of prestable curves, $M$ is an open substack in the stack of punctured maps of interest; Thus our deformation theory fixes both the domain of the punctured map to $X$ and the map to the relative Artin fan $\cX$.\footnote{In this case, $V\to W$ is strict and we could indeed work with ordinary cotangent complexes throughout, but for possible other applications we do not make this assumption.
-Note however that in such other applications the stack will typically not be the stack of minimal log maps $Y \to W$, but rather Olsson's stack \cite{LogStack} of log schemes over this stack.} The secondary application, with $Y \to S$ the family of section with logarithmic structures, the stack $M$ will parametrize lifting of the sections from $\cX$ to $X$.
+In the main application, with $Y \to S$ the family of prestable curves, $M$ is an open substack {of} the stack of punctured maps of interest; {thus} our deformation theory fixes both the domain of the punctured map to $X$ and the map to the relative Artin fan $\cX$.
+In the secondary application, with $Y \to S$ the family of {sections} with logarithmic structures, the stack $M$ parametrizes {liftings} of the sections from $\cX$ to $X$.